ct-js/docs.ctjs.rocks/docs/sounds.md

 # sounds

 `sounds` namespace stores methods that let you play sound effects in your game, apply filters to them, and change their volume.
 Since v4, ctjs uses [`pixi-sound`](https://pixijs.io/sound/examples/).
+Besides, you now can add variant(s) to a sound so, when a sound is played, one of the variants will be randomly played.
+The new sound editor also allows you to set ranged values for filters (pitch, distortion, reverb, etc.) to add some variety.
+For example, it's useful to slightly change the pitch of step or coin sounds to make them less repetitive and monotonous.

 Most of the time, you will play a sound like this:
 ::: code-tabs#tutorial
 @tab JavaScript